What Does “Child Pornography” Mean under California’s Laws?

 - Seizure of cell phones by schools and by law enforcement;

-- Suspension from school;
+- Suspension or expulsion from school;

 - Loss of academic and athletic opportunities;